 American Sign Language is offered by the College of Education.*

-Please note that due to necessary minimum enrollment policies it is possible that not all classes of any given sequence can be offered in direct succession; this is particularly true among less commonly taught languages such as Chinese, Greek, Hebrew, Latin, Korean, Portuguese, Russian, and Turkish.
+Please note that due to necessary minimum enrollment policies it is possible that not all classes of any given sequence can be offered in direct succession; this is particularly true among less commonly taught languages such as Chinese, Latin, Korean, and Portuguese.